 - 1. Unpacking & delivery inspection. - 2.
 Planning the power load to stay within the generator's rated capacity. - 3.
 Setting up for the type of power generation you need: - a. portable power source, or - b. connected to a building as a back-up power source. - 4.
 Selecting a site for using the generator. - 5.
-Mounting & connecting generator to engine. - 6.
-Connecting Generator Wire Harness to Existing Wiring - 7.
-Grounding
+Mounting & connecting generator and engine. - 6.
+Grounding.